 So what is the strategic plan on all of this?

-I don't see a lot of good options here.
+Harry, let's start with you and ask you, I don't see a lot of good options here.

-And the best option would be if somebody was already a some type of spy in a position to take him out.
+And the best option would be if somebody was already some type of spy in a position to take him out.

 Number one, it would incinerate the entire country of North Korea, may impact South Korea, depending on the winds, and you risk nuclear fallout.

-And on top of that, then you risk if you don't do it fast enough, this lunatic that could get so angry at Donald Trump's words he may start a nuclear war.
+And on top of that, then you risk if you don't do it fast enough, this lunatic that could get so angry at Donald Trump's words, he may start a nuclear war.

-Um that same guy would launch into South Korea, Guam, Japan, or even China.
+That same guy would launch into South Korea, Guam, Japan, or even China.

 What do we do?